Adatis/AzureSQLDataWarehouse-Workshop/README.md

 Slack has both a web version and a desktop version.
 You can download the desktop version here: https://slack.com/

-## Connecting to the Demo Azure SQLDW.
+## Connecting to the Demo Azure SQLDW
 If you do not have an Azure subscription, you can connect to a version we have published already.
 Terry will come and ask you if you require access to this before we start.
 You will be given a Server to connect to, a username and password.
 If you have problems connecting please let me know either in person or on Skype.
 This environment will only be available for today.
 Please do not scale Azure SQLDW beyond 400DWU.
 There is a job running to check for instances running more than 400 DWU and they will automatically scale down to 100 DWU.
 This takes time and as a result you will be delayed slightly.

-Details about how to connect to Azure SQLDW are listed in [LAB_000](https://github.com/SQLShark/ASDWPrecon/tree/master/Labs/LAB_00)
+Details about how to connect to Azure SQLDW are listed in [LAB_000](https://github.com/Adatis/AzureSQLDataWarehouse-Workshop/tree/master/Labs/LAB_00)

 ## About the speakers
+Hi there.
+We are Terry and Simon from Adatis Consulting Limited in the UK.
+[Adatis](www.adatis.co.uk) is a consultancy which specialises in Advanced Analytics on the Microsoft platform.
+We are recognised for our ability to deliver bleeding edge projects in Azure.
+We work across the world, if you're interested in working with us please [contact us](mailto:sales@adatis.co.uk?subject=How%20can%20we%20help?).
+We are always recruiting!
+If you're looking to move an work on interesting varied projects all using the latest and greatest tools in Azure, if you want to join a team of experts and Microsoft MVPs then [let us know](https://adatis.bamboohr.co.uk/jobs/).

 There are business cards for all speakers on the desk at the front.

-### James Rowland-Jones Principal Program Manager - Microsoft
-James Rowland-Jones (JRJ) is a Principal Program Manager at Microsoft.
-He is part of the Azure SQL Data Warehouse team and is passionate about delivering highly scalable solutions that are creative, simple and elegant in their design.
-JRJ is also a keen advocate for the worldwide SQL community.
-He has previously served on the Board of Directors for PASS and helped organise SQLBits.
-James was awarded Microsoft’s MVP accreditation from 2008 - 2015 for his services to the community.
-Yesterday it was James' birthday.
-Make sure you with him a very happy birthday.

-You can contact James on Twitter [@jrowlandjones](https://twitter.com/jrowlandjones)

 ### Terry McCann | Principal Consultant - Adatis
-Terry has about 10 years experience implementing data warehouses and has delivered Azure Data warehouse projects on behalf of Adatis Consulting Limited to some of the UK's largest Azure consumers.
-If you want to know more about these projects or Adatis, make sure that you visit our stand through out the conference.
+Terry has more then 10 years experience implementing data warehouses and has delivered Azure SQL Data warehouse projects on behalf of Adatis Consulting Limited to some of the UK's largest Azure consumers.
+If you want to know more about these projects or Adatis, make sure that you visit our stand through out the conference (or talk to us if we do not have a stand).

 Microsoft Data Platform MVP.
 Principal Data Science & Advanced Analytics Consultant for Adatis Consulting Limited a Microsoft Data & Analytics consultancy in the UK.
 Data Science Master's degree, organizer of the Data Science Exeter user group, frequent speaker at conferences across the world.